-A fixture on the pop culture landscape the past several years, Kevin was a cast member on the first season of MTV’s “The Real World”; has hosted and produced programming for HBO and BET; written a screenplay; hosted and wrote an award-winning MTV documentary about post-riot Los Angeles (“Straight From The ‘Hood”); and was the Guest Curator of the Brooklyn Museum of Art’s “Hip-Hop Nation: Roots, Rhymes, and Rage”—which originated at the Rock and Roll Hall of Fame and Museum in Cleveland, Ohio, and of which Kevin was the exhibition consultant—the first major exhibit in America on the history of hiphop.
-He has produced an annual holiday party and clothing drive every December in New York City that benefits the needy since 2001.
-Also, Kevin was a central figure in Gulf Coast disaster relief efforts, facilitating the delivery of goods and services to the affected regions, and being a cofounder of “Katrina on the Ground,” an initiative that sent over 700 college students to work in the devastated region.
-Most recently Kevin has been very active in Haiti relief efforts, helping to ship thousands of pounds of supplies to that Caribbean nation.
-Finally, Kevin is launching, with other American leaders of his generation a new organization, BK Nation, in early 2012.
-BK Nation will be both a strong online advocate for civic engagement and social change, and also offline with chapters in American communities nationwide, working on issues like education and the creation of jobs and small businesses.
+A fixture on the pop culture landscape the past several years, Kevin was a cast member on the first season of MTV’s “The Real World”; has hosted and produced programming for HBO and BET; written a screenplay; hosted and wrote an award-winning MTV documentary about post-riot Los Angeles (“Straight From The ‘Hood”).

+As a humanitarian, Kevin's work includes local, national, and international efforts in the movement to end violence against women and girls (including a very well-regarded appearance on "The Oprah Show" highlighting domestic violence).
+He has produced an annual holiday party and clothing drive for the homeless every December in New York City since 9/11.
+Kevin was a central figure in Gulf Coast disaster relief efforts, facilitating the delivery of goods and services to the affected regions, and being a cofounder of “Katrina on the Ground,” an initiative that sent over 700 college students to work in the devastated region.
+His philanthropic and relief work includes relief to earthquake victims in Japan and Haiti, where he helped ship thousands of pounds of supplies to the Caribbean nation, as well as aid to victims of Superstorm Sandy in New York.

 Of his life work Kevin Powell says, simply, "My life-calling is to be a servant for the people, period.
 Money, fame, status, personal achievements, and all that means very little to me when pain and suffering are still real on this planet.
 I am interested in the powerless becoming powerful.”